 Who are your risk-taking, authentic living heroes?
 How have they inspired you to take the road less traveled?
 I’d love to hear (and I’m sure they would, too)!

 *Disclaimer: The Hanz & Franz characters are property of NBC Universal (even if they’ve long forgotten them).
-This photo is an artist rendering of what they might look like today, with permission from Sherry & John.sign up for once-a-month email updates here!
+This photo is an artist rendering of what they might look like today, with permission from Sherry & John.sign up for email updates here!